 Jazz players must understand a number of aspects of the context to successfully perform their role.
-These elements include knowing the song "form" (e.g. is the piece in ABA song form, a 12 bar blues? etc.) and style, the abilities and roles of other players, as well as audience characteristics-the latter having important considerations for the particular repertoire that may be most appropriate or acceptable.
+These elements include knowing the song "form" (e.g. is the piece in ABA song form, a 12 bar blues?) and style, the abilities and roles of other players, as well as audience characteristics.
 Researchers for their part must also know the "form" (problem), other players, audience characteristics and other contextual aspects to be successful.
 Like for jazz musicians these elements help to define the degree of freedom within which the (to use Smith's term "holistic") researcher can appropriately operate and "improvise".

 A first important contextual determination for researchers is the degree to which the organisation itself is improvisational, and how this relates to its level of market orientation.
-For example, Dennis and Macaulay (2007) suggest that market orientation can embrace improvisation on at least four levels.
-While Dennis and Macaulay's (2007) framework is somewhat simplistic, a knowledge of the degree of improvisation and its characteristic levels within the organisation is an important guideline for researchers, who, like jazz musicians, must "work" the context-as well as work within it.
+Dennis and Macaulay (2007) suggest that market orientation can embrace improvisation on at least four levels.
+While Dennis and Macaulay's (2007) framework is somewhat simplistic, a knowledge of the degree of improvisation and its characteristic levels within the organisation is an important guideline for researchers, who, like jazz musicians, must "work" the context- as well as work within it.

 Analysis of a number of other contextual questions may also be helped by an application of the jazz metaphor.
 These include: Do we understand the form?
 That is, is the research problem appropriately "formed"?
 Are we researching the wrong problem?
 Are the research design (and techniques) appropriate to the form?
 Do we understand and appreciate our role, vis a vis what other players are doing, as well as their abilities and limitations?
-Researchers, like jazz musicians, need to have a sense of whether other players are in Dennis and McCauley's (2007) terms more "jazzers" (those who can improvise) or more readers (those who can't improvise), and their particular role and influence in the group.
 For example, what about decision-makers?
 What knowledge and familiarity do they have with both the form (problem) and with research techniques?
 Are they risk takers or risk averse?
 What views do they have?
 Do they express new ideas or do they constantly replay the same old tunes, in the same old way?

 Applying the jazz metaphor, for their part decision makers often see researchers as "readers" (those who can't improvise) rather than "jazzers" (who can).
-That is decision makers often see researchers as data obsessed, tentative specialists, who do not have the full business perspective and who will not or cannot communicate results in a way which facilitates and enables decisions.
+That is, decision makers often see researchers as data obsessed, tentative specialists, who do not have the full business perspective and who will not or cannot communicate results in a way which facilitates and enables decisions.
 Jazz musicians apply creativity, and may take contextually appropriate chances on stage.
 The requirements of the new "holistic" research suggest that researchers, too, must also learn to go somewhat beyond a comfort level that limits the acceptance and utilisation of research results.
-This is not to suggest that research quality is sacrificed, rather that we learn how to better deal with imperfect data sets, non-linear purchase journeys, and all manner of such elements consistent with today's research environment.
+This is not to suggest that research quality is sacrificed, rather that we learn how to better deal with today's research environment.